cs481-ekh/f22-fires-wild/README.md

 ### Automatically

-- To import data as csv:
+- To import data as csv (please note the .csv file MUST be located in the /sql/ folder):
     `./csv-data-import.sh <name-of-csv-file>.csv`

 - To import sample sql statements